What is Engagement?

 This might sound counterintuitive at first.
 After all, why would a business offer free promotion?

 However, if you are a new business and you want to establish credibility or increase your reach, you can follow this tactic.
 Sharing the content of more significant, credible organizations can help you reach more people initially.

 Another kind of curated content you can share is content created by your consumers.
 This should automatically serve as a review or testimony to your product’s quality and simultaneously allow you to reach a broader audience.

 Asking for opinions is directly asking your audience to engage in your posts.
 This may be anything from asking opinions about a particular concept or idea related to your business.
 If you’re writing a blog, you can ask for your readers’ views or thoughts on it.
-This kind of engagement depends entirely on your audience; if you have a lifestyle business, let’s say, you can engage and ask for opinions on relevant topics.
+This kind of engagement depends entirely on your audience; let’s say you have a lifestyle business, you can engage and ask for opinions on relevant topics.

 This makes the audience feel that they have a say and are actively involved with your business.